fershad/energy-project/src/en/action/daily/buy-local.md

 ---
 title: Shop for local produce
 subtag: Imported fruits and vegetables can have at least twice the carbon footprint of locally grown produce.
-Frozen produce that's imported has about a 9x greater carbon footprint.
+Frozen produce that's imported has about a <strong>9x larger carbon footprint</strong>.
 shortName: farmers-market
 thumbnail: {
     src: "./src/_includes/img/actions/market.jpg",